 Mark serves on the Education Committee of the Faculty of Natural Sciences, and supports the College's curriculum review process by offering consultation and advice as a member of the Natural Sciences Curriculum Review Reference Panel.

-Other current roles include serving on the STAR Framework Review Panel (evaluating applications for HEA Fellowship), and on the Imperial Education Ethics Review Panel (EERP).
-Mark also provides consultation on curriculum design, evaluation methods and HEA Fellowship to colleagues across the College.
+Other current roles include serving on the Imperial Education Ethics Review Panel (EERP), and providing consultation on curriculum design, evaluation methods and active learning to colleagues, groups and departments across the College.

 Mark's academic background is rooted in the social sciences, with professional expertise in archaeology, cultural and educational anthropology, and academic development.